 “I am the old white woman there.
 I am that 63 year old white woman that is not UCW.
 I am a very definite demographic in that room.
 I don’t see that as a bad thing.
-I just notice that here I am at the end of my ministry doing the same thing that I was doing at the beginning of my ministry plus 37 years.
+I just notice that here I am at the end of my ministry doing the same thing that I was doing at the beginning of my 37 plus years of ministry.
 It’s interesting.

 “When my younger self was looking at that older 63 year old person, I assumed they were so old and so out of it.
 What could they bring to the table at that age?
 To be honest, when I look at my congregation and other congregations, I see people my age or older.
 Do we just dismiss that?
 Do they have anything to say to the contemporary condition and situation of the United Church?
 And I think ‘actually I do.’
 I’m not as obtuse as my younger self might have thought.
 I’m aware that my age and experience brings something more to the table than a younger version of myself might have thought.
 We at 63 get very reflective. (laughs)”

-However, as other options “seemed to yield a closed window,” she wondered if she was supposed to consider ministry after all.
-Shortly after that, she found herself a candidate for ministry.
+However, as other options “seemed to yield a closed window,” she wondered if she ought to consider ministry after all.
+Shortly after, she found herself a candidate for ministry.
 For ordination.

 “That’s all I knew about at the time,” she recalled.
-“Until I met Marion Niven.
-We met at a conference and she began talking with me and asking what I was going to do after school.
+“Until I met Marion Niven (then the principal at CCS) at a conference and she asked what I was going to do after school.
 I was sharing with her the type of ministry I saw myself in: working with people (children, family, youth work) programming and education, learning… and I remember her smiling at me and saying “I think you might find a better fit for what you hope to do at The Centre for Christian Studies.”
-Marion was then the principal of CCS.

 “I think you might find a better fit for what you hope to do at The Centre for Christian Studies.”
 Marion Niven

 That sentence changed Deb’s life.
-Terms were evolving at that time from deaconess, certified church man, commissioned minister to diaconal minister.
-Deb was commissioned in 1980.
-It was a time of great change, on the eve of the issue of pay parity and whether Commissioned Ministers should be subject to settlement which they had not previously been.
+Terminology was evolving at that time from deaconess, certified church man and commissioned minister to diaconal minister.
+Deb was commissioned in 1980 at a time of great change concerning issues of pay parity and whether Commissioned Ministers should be subject to settlement.

-Moving from being a student for Ordination to being a student for Commissioning back in the mid 70’s was not an easy transition.
-The sense of Ordination being the ministry – and Commissioning being a helpful things but not really “ministry” was well entrenched.
+Moving from being a student for Ordination to being a student for Commissioning was not an easy transition back in the mid 70’s.
+The sense of Ordination being the ministry and Commissioning being helpful but not really “ministry” was well entrenched.
 Deb was strongly encouraged not to change streams.
 It was when she said “but this is where I feel my calling.
 Are you saying that I should not pay attention to my calling?” – that Hamilton Conference approved the change.
-However in their letter they said, ‘We would encourage Debra that she not sell herself short and feel that she will need ordination at some time in order to fullfil her ministry.”
+However in their letter they said, ‘We would encourage Debra that she not sell herself short and feel that she will need ordination at some time in order to fullfill her ministry.”

 “I never have,” she said.
 “I’ve never felt I can’t fulfill my call.
 It still makes me chuckle, 38 years later.

-“I became a commissioned minister in the exact year that we gained parity.
+“I was commissioned the year that we gained parity.
 I was the last class that had a choice in whether we wanted to accept settlement or find our own place.
 Back in ’79 I chose to find my own position only because the chair of the presbytery knew of a place in Ottawa that was looking for someone.”

-When reflecting on what she brought to the executive table, Deb noted her diaconal background, love of process and moving through things well and with flow.
-“Being a diaconal person means that with intentionality I try to look at the bigger picture.
-With intentionality I try to look at the process of how we’re doing things and who is included and is not included.
+When reflecting on what she brings to the executive table, Deb noted her diaconal background, love of process and moving through things with flow.
+“Being a diaconal person means that I intentionally try to look at the bigger picture and at the process of how we’re doing things.
+I ask who is included and is not included.

-“One of the things I talked about a lot at Executive that came from my diaconal background was what do people need from us as the Executive?
+“One of the things I brought to the table was a question.
+What do people need from us as the Executive?
 What does the United Church need from the executive in this time of its transition?
-[Is it] up front leaders?
+Is it up front leaders?
 People that encourage?
 A group that gives resources?
-If it’s true that we want to do things differently, if we want to be different, what do we need to be as the Executive for the United Church, for its people?
+If it’s true that we want to do things differently, if we want to be different, what do we as the Executive need to be for the people of the United Church?